LearnersGuild/curriculum-app/modules/Contacts-With-Testing/README.md

 This benchmark builds on the [3-2-1-Contacts](../3-2-1-Contacts) benchmark that you may have completed earlier.
 In this benchmark you will be adding some additional functionality and tests to the code you have written earlier

+## Specs

+- `addContact` function should check if the `firstName`, `lastName` & `email` addresses are strings
+  - if either of those arguments are NOT strings, the function should throw an error
+- `addContacts` function should catch errors thrown by `addContact` function, and continue processing the remaining contacts.
+  - The function should maintain the list of contacts that failed to be loaded, and should print a warning to the console about the failed imports.
+- Test `addContact` and `addContacts` using `console.assert`.

+Modify the [file](./contacts-with-testing.js) so that all the specs are met.

 Executing the file should print the following to the console:
 ```
 $ node contacts-with-testing.js